Quizberg/Harjoitusty-2_Peliohjelmointi/README.md

 First of all Here is a link to a download of the file if I never get Git LFS of any other method working:

 Download:

 Download all the assets and such from the GoogleDrive.

+If the .exe file doesnt appear in Google Drive:

 Then from github download the .exe file and put it into the windows folder!

 https://drive.google.com/drive/folders/1YEHN_rzFMRlJ6s9YhP6v_BBz_eNEZU39?usp=drive_link